bilardi/aws-static-gui-resources/docs/source/development.rst

 AWS CDK system allows you to create an **aws_simple_pipeline** for each environment by adding a contextual string parameter (in the sample is **stage**) !

+This step is also useful when you need to update a policy for AWS Codebuild or other Pipeline configuration.

 .. code-block:: bash

     cd aws-simple-pipeline/